jcarletto27/magisk_module_motionsense_mod/README.md

 #### Swipe : Direction Agnostic Motion Gesture
   * Sends Intent - com.jcarletto.oslobridger.SWIPE_GESTURE
   * Intent Sends Extras : direction, intensity
-  * Direction extra is not reliable, usually only sends 0
+  * Direction extra is not reliable in Current Soli API
   * The trigger is probably all we'll get reliably from the API here
   * intensity extra only sends 0.0f